shubhamk2001/Machine-Learning-Basics/README.md

 # Machine-Learning
-It includes all the projects that I have done for Data Science.
+It includes all the projects that I have done for Machine Learning.